hypo69/hypo/src/webdriver/chrome/readme.md

 pip install selenium fake_useragent
 ```

-Additionally, ensure that the `chromedriver` binary is available in your system's `PATH` or specify the path in the configuration.
+Additionally, ensure the `chromedriver` binary is available in your system's `PATH` or specify its path in the configuration.

 ## Configuration

-The configuration for the Chrome WebDriver is stored in a `chrome.json` file.
-Below is an example of how to structure the configuration file and its description:
+The configuration for the Chrome WebDriver is stored in the `chrome.json` file.
+Below is an example structure of the configuration file and its description:

 ### Example Configuration (`chrome.json`)